 Claire Vokins is one professional gardener who is determined to see her profession recognised by industry associations and, in turn, have its value increased in the eyes of the public.

-As Claire says in the article she’s written for our website, “In time you will need to feed your garden and add water; regularly.
+As Claire says, “In time you will need to feed your garden and add water; regularly.
 You will need to clean the hard-landscaping areas and at regular intervals determined by the plants you will need to dead head, cut back, prune as well as many other tasks as-and-when required.”
-For many home-owners, taking time and skills into account, it’s just not possible to maintain the standard they see when the garden design is first complete
+For many home-owners, taking time and skills into account, it’s just not possible to maintain the standard they see when the garden design is first complete.

 Claire Vokins highlights the importance of professional gardeners on our newly-launched website

-If you’re already a member of our Landscape Specialist Scheme and also offer garden maintenance as a service, then make sure that you add this category to your company profile.
-Given the part that Jamie has had to play in advancing our vision of #OneIndustryUnited, we’re very pleased that his company, Butterworth Horticulture, was our first member to sign up under Garden Maintenance.
-Click through to see how your profile page could look.
+If you’re already a member of our Landscape Specialist Scheme and also offer garden maintenance as a service, then make sure that you've added this category to your company profile.
+Back in 2019, when we opened up the scheme to this side of the profession, Butterworth Horticulture was our first member to sign up under Garden Maintenance.
+Take a look to see how your LSS profile page could look.

 Don’t forget that for every new member we donate £10 split between Perennial and Greenfingers - two highly relevant and worthwhile charities.
 For more information and to sign up for free membership, visit our Landscape Specialist Scheme.